TRDan6577/AlbumAesthetics/README.md

 Search more than 1 album/artist combination by seperating them with colons in the quotes.
 Example:

-`python albumAesthetics.py "a day to remember for those who have heart:twenty one pilots blurryface: ac dc back in black"`
+`python albumAesthetics.py "a day to remember for those who have heart:twenty one pilots blurryface:ac dc back in black"`

 ## Future Plans
 * File system scanning - automatically build searches based on nested folders